nandac/pandoc-reader/README.md

 ## Installation

-to install the plugin execute the following command.
+To install the plugin execute the following command.

 ```bash
 python -m pip install pelican-pandoc-reader